Spicy Bison Chili Recipe

 Prepare the ingredients: Chop the onions, garlic, and peppers.
 Drain the beans if using canned, and measure the seasonings, tomatoes and oil.

-STEP 1: Add the oil to a Dutch oven or large soup pot and heat it over medium-high heat.
+- Add the oil to a Dutch oven or large soup pot and heat it over medium-high heat.
 Once the oil is hot, add the ground bison meat, chopped garlic, and onions – cook until the meat is almost cooked through.

-STEP 2: Next, reduce to medium heat, add the bell pepper, jalapeno pepper, chili powder, and cocoa powder; gently stir to combine.
+- Reduce to medium heat, add the bell pepper, jalapeno pepper, chili powder, and cocoa powder; gently stir to combine.

-STEP 3: Stir in the coffee, tomatoes, and beans.
-Reduce the heat to low.
-Cover the pot loosely and cook over low heat for at least 30 to 45 minutes.
+- Cover the pot loosely and cook over low heat for at least 30 to 45 minutes.

 Ground Bison Meat – This is a flavorful, lean meat and a great alternative to beef.
 You can replace bison with lean ground beef or any ground meat such as ground pork, ground turkey or ground chicken.

+Black Beans – If you use dried beans, cook them before adding them to chili.
+You can also use canned black beans (drained).
 Black beans can be replaced with kidney beans, pinto beans or a combination of both.

 Garlic can be replaced with 1/2 teaspoon of garlic powder.